Standard 7 - Overseas student transfers

 |Working Day||Monday to Friday excluding public holidays.|

-The University is entitled to determine the circumstances in which it will provide or refuse to provide a release letter.
-Where a student requests a transfer within the period of six months of commencement of their principal program the University or its nominated officer will assess the request for transfer against this procedure.
+Where a student requests a transfer prior to completing six months of their principal program the University or its nominated officer will assess the request for transfer against this procedure.

 Students must co-operate with the University staff or its nominated officers (in the case where a student is studying at a partner provider nominated officer means partner provider staff) and attend any interviews or other appointments scheduled for them including in respect of support services provided by the University or its Partner Providers.

 Applying to transfer between registered providers does not preclude students from the requirement to enrol on time.
-Non enrolment will not automatically result in a transfer between registered providers.
-However it will result in the student being reported to DIBP via PRISMS for failing to enrol.
+Non enrolment will not automatically result in a transfer between registered providers, however it will result in the student being reported to Immigration via PRISMS for failing to enrol.

 Compassionate or compelling circumstances may include:

 - Medical grounds, which may include, but are not limited to, serious illness or injury.